 She received her BS in Business Administration and Finance at Oregon State University.

 Todd Chase is a principal, shareholder and economist with thirty-four years of experience in management consulting, financial analysis and economic analysis for public-and private-sector clients.
 He has managed over 150 impact rate studies, annexation studies, funding strategies, and capital facility plans, with emphasis on growth management and sustainable “green” infrastructure.
 One of his specialties is providing detailed economic and fiscal impact assessments of the costs and strategies for implementing public and private improvements.

 A recognized leader in Oregon on economic development policy issues, he is an appointed member of Oregon’s Department of Land Conservation and Development Economic Development Planning Advisory Committee, and the Clackamas Economic Development Commission.
 In his free time, Todd enjoys sailing out on the water.

 He received his BS in Economics at University of Florida.

 Financial Planning and Analysis

-Jason Mumm is an FCS GROUP executive consultant with 21 years of financial and economic experience for water, wastewater, and stormwater utilities.
+Jason Mumm is an FCS GROUP executive consultant with twenty-two years of financial and economic experience for water, wastewater, and stormwater utilities.
 He is a nationally recognized expert in utility rates, fees, and charges and has helped author significant portions of the American Water Works Association’s guidelines for water utility rates.